 On this day another Ukrainian played the reverse role, the one of the quitter.
 He was a fearsome six foot eight, 244 pounder who had all the physical advantages and more over Chris Byrd, but he chose not to continue in a battle he was winning on the official scorecards.
 In 2012, a dozen years after he lost his WBO heavyweight title to Byrd in Berlin due to a shoulder injury, Vitali Klitschko admitted he gave up in the third defense of a title he took from Herbie Hide in under five minutes in 1999 on a night when the capricious Brit looked like he wasn’t sure if a right hand or an anvil had hit him after the second knockdown.

-Ten months later and the smaller Byrd, who had never seen the champion fight, flew to Germany on eight days notice following the withdrawal of original foe Donovan “Razor” Ruddock due to illness.
+Ten months later and the smaller Byrd, who had never seen Vitali fight, flew to Germany on eight days notice after original foe Donovan “Razor” Ruddock withdrew due to illness.
 Chris “Rapid Fire” Byrd was a middleweight in a heavyweight’s body.
 The Flint, Michigan southpaw won a silver medal at the 1992 Olympic Games in the middleweight division and would make his pro debut a year later weighing just 169 pounds.
-It was not long before Byrd realised that to get big fights and bigger financial rewards, particularly after not being paid for his first two pro bouts, he would have to bulk up and take his elusive style and an extra 50 or pounds up to the heavyweight division.
+It was not long before Byrd realised that to get big fights and bigger financial rewards, particularly after not being paid for his first two pro bouts, he had to bulk up and take his elusive style up to the heavyweight division.

 Six years into his heavyweight hopes Byrd faced the fearsome Ike Ibeabuchi and during the fight his less-than-dynamic performance came under fire from HBO’s Larry Merchant.
 “This is a lot of junk is what he’s giving us here,” said the veteran broadcaster, lambasting Byrd’s negativity and lack of aggression before a wild left hook and a right hand put Byrd down and ended the match in round five.
 Thus, when Byrd fought Klitschko, with his parents Joe and Rose doing corner duties as usual, here was a man who was seen as nothing more than a slightly awkward obstacle which needed to be removed before the Ukrainian faced Lennox Lewis.
 And during his brief stay in Deutschland, Byrd would have difficulty with the local cuisine which in turn saw him lose several pounds in weight before fight night.
 Not what this particular David needed going in against his Goliath.